edison914/Ab-Clone-Express/README.md

     }
     ```

-* Error response: Review from the current user already exists for the Spot
+* Error response: Review from the current user already exists for the Spot - done
   * Status Code: 500
   * Headers:
     * Content-Type: application/json